John Schofield (footballer)

-As a player he was a midfielder and notably played in the Football League for Lincoln City, Doncaster Rovers, Mansfield Town and Hull City making a total of 471 appearances.
-He also had spells in Non-league with Woolley Miners Welfare, Shepshed Charterhouse, Matlock Town and Gainsborough Trinity.
-Following on from his retirement, Schofield held various coaching roles back with Lincoln City where he eventually became manager and lead the club to the League Two play-offs during the 2006–07 season.
-He has since held a variety of different positions on the coaching staff at Scunthorpe United, Walsall, Cheltenham Town, Cambridge United, Notts County, Gillingham, York City and Doncaster Rovers.
+As a player, he was a midfielder.
+He spent twelve seasons in the basement division of the Football League with Lincoln City, Doncaster Rovers, Mansfield Town and Hull City, making a total of 547 league and cup appearances after turning professional at the age of 23.
+He was named Lincoln City's Player of the Year in 1994.
+Before this, he had spells in non-League with Woolley Miners Welfare, Shepshed Charterhouse, Matlock Town and Gainsborough Trinity.
+Following his retirement, Schofield held various coaching roles back with Lincoln City, where he eventually became manager and led the club to the League Two play-offs during the 2006–07 season.
+He has since held a variety of different positions on the coaching staff at Scunthorpe United, Walsall, Cheltenham Town, Cambridge United, Notts County, Gillingham, Scunthorpe United, York City, Doncaster Rovers, Peterborough United, Port Vale.
+He also managed the Northern Ireland U21 team from 2021 to 2023.

 Playing career

+Non-League

 Schofield was born in Barnsley, West Riding of Yorkshire.
 A hard-working and combative midfielder, he began his career in non-League football, combining this with his job as an apprentice-trained motor mechanic.
 As a teenager, he had spent a season with Huddersfield Town's reserve team before joining Northern Counties East League side Woolley Miners Welfare.
-He moved up the non-League pyramid, joining first Shepshed Charterhouse and then Matlock Town.
-In March 1988 he joined Gainsborough Trinity.
+He moved up the non-League pyramid, joining first Southern League Premier Division side Shepshed Charterhouse and then Matlock Town of the Northern Premier League Premier Division.
+In March 1988, he joined Gainsborough Trinity, also of the Northern Premier League Premier Division.

+Lincoln City

 Lincoln City manager Colin Murphy signed him for a £10,000 fee on 10 November 1988.
 Schofield made his debut in a 4–1 win over Fourth Division leaders Burnley at Turf Moor.
-Schofield quickly established himself in the Lincoln team, and was later voted as number 47 in Lincoln's list of 100 league legends.

-Despite a successful 1993–94 season with Lincoln when he was both club captain and supporters' Player of the Season, Schofield left on 18 November 1994 when he joined Doncaster Rovers.
-He spent three seasons with Doncaster before departing to Mansfield Town for a £10,000 fee on 8 August 1997.
-Schofield joined Hull City on a free transfer on 28 July 1999.
+He scored his first goal at Sincil Bank in a 4–3 victory over Wrexham on 14 January 1989.
+Schofield quickly established himself in the Lincoln team, making 31 appearances in the number 4 shirt in the 1988–89 season.
+He played 34 games in the 1989–90 campaign, scoring two goals, having lost his first-team place in January.
+He appeared 46 times in the 1990–91 season, scoring three goals, with all his starts coming in the number seven shirt.

+He played 45 matches in the 1991–92 campaign, scoring three goals as a number seven.
+He played 48 games in the 1992–93 campaign, with Lincoln now in the Third Division due to the creation of the Premier League; he again wore the number seven shirt, aside from a period in mid-season where he was restricted to appearances from the substitute bench.
+He played 50 games in the 1993–94 season, scoring two goals, and was both club captain and supporters' Player of the Season.
+He scored three goals in 16 matches at the start of the 1994–95 season.
+He was later voted as number 47 in Lincoln's list of 100 league legends.